Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

       ![Screenshot showing Hello-Arc app and shell](./k3s_gitops10.png)

-    - In your fork of the “Azure Arc Jumpstart Apps” GitHub repository, open the _`hello_arc.yaml`_ file (_`/hello-arc/yaml/hello_arc.yaml`_).
+    - In your fork of the  Arc Jumpstart Apps GitHub repository, open the _`hello_arc.yaml`_ file (_`/hello-arc/yaml/hello_arc.yaml`_).
 Change the replica to 2 and text under the “MESSAGE” section and commit the change.

       ![Screenshot showing hello-arc repo](./k3s_gitops11.png)